KyleVaughn/UM2/docs/source/install.rst

 Building
 ----------------------------------

 To build UM\ :sup:`2` \ with the default options, run the following commands:

 .. code-block:: bash

     cd UM2
     mkdir build && cd build

+    # Configure the build
+    # Use -DUM2_USE_XXXX=ON or -DUM2_ENABLE_XXXX=ON to enable or disable features.
+    # See CMake Options below.
     cmake ..
-    make -j
+    make

     # Make sure the tests pass
     ctest

+    # Install the library and headers
     make install

 You may need to specify the compiler to use during the configuration process, e.g. ``CXX=g++-12 cmake ..``.

 .. admonition:: CMake Options
    :class: note

     If you want to change the default options, you can do so by passing the appropriate flags to cmake, e.g. ``cmake -DUM2_USE_OPENMP=OFF ..``.
 The available options are